AkshayGupta8/Odin-Project/README.md

 This is a repository where I am completing the Odin Project.
+I am currently learning to use HTML and CSS to build beautiful webpages.